 Is it worth spending so much on the Sony A6600?
-Or is the much similar Sony A6400 the better choice to go with for a new camera?
+Or is the much similar Sony A6400 the better choice for a new camera?

-There are several things to consider when it comes to the Sony Alpha 6000 series flagship, the A6600, and one of Sony’s best value cameras, the 6400.
+There are several things to consider regarding the Sony Alpha 6000 series flagship, the A6600, and one of Sony’s best-value cameras, the 6400.
 Both cameras are among Sony’s best, but we must choose one based on factors including image quality, resolution, battery performance, and other related features.

 Why Nikon Sony A6600?

 We think the Sony A6600 takes the cake in this comparison.
 Despite the significant price difference between the A6400 and the A6600, the latter includes several upgraded features.

 The A6600 can do all that the A6400 does and more.
 It offers better ergonomics, so you should find it easier to use and hold.
 It also has a much better battery life and a 3.5mm audio jack for monitoring audio during recording.
 And although the image and video quality are similar between the two cameras, the A6600 retains the eye auto-focus for video mode, along with in-built image stabilization.
 On the other hand, the A6400 only has eye auto-focus for stills and face tracking for shooting videos.

 - About the Sony A6600

 - Similarities between the Sony A6400 and A6600

 - Differences Between the Sony A6400 and A6600

 - In Conclusion, Which Camera is Better for You?